Medical questions & health advice by licensed doctors

-"Could medication cause false negative pregnancy results?
+"Could medication cause false negative pregnancy results?"

 I am taking levothyroxine for hypothyrodism and also taking prenatal vitamins as well as metformin to regulate my periods and ovulation to help conceive.
 I'm also on several other vitamin supplements prescribed by my Dr due to deficiencies as well as a daily allergy med(zyrtec) I am only 3 days late but have been extremely nauseous and taken 3 tests that show negative could any of those meds cause a negative result?
 I'm also on xanax which I need to stop as soon as I got pregnant due to anxiety...

 Since you are on Metformin to regulate your periods, I imagine that you have or might have polycystic ovarian syndrome.
 If this is the case, then having periods that are a little irregular is not that surprising.
 Because you are on Xanax, I agree that you should check to see if you are pregnant with any sign that you are late so that you can stop that medication, if your doctor allows.
 I suggest that you schedule an appointment with your OB/GYN.
 The two of you should discuss your medication list and decide what you need to continue at this time as you prepare to try and get become pregnant.
 Perhaps you can try and wean off the Xanax before you get pregnant.
 Your doctors should also make sure that your thyroid hormone levels are not too high or too low as this could make getting pregnant challenging.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.